 Seven Networking Tips for online learners, from MIT and beyond - For working professionals and job hunters, building a professional networking has historically been a key selling point for investment in traditional in-person continuing education or workforce training.
 This focus on networking is not surprising, considering that 80% of jobs are filled through personal and professional connections.

-Although many organizations have professional development budget set aside, but asking an employer to pay for your continuing education can be a bit intimidating.
+Although many organizations have professional development budget set aside, asking an employer to pay for your continuing education can be a bit intimidating.
 According to the World Economic Forum's Future of Jobs Report, 50% of all employees will need reskilling by 2025 as the “double-disruption” of a pandemic and increasing automation takes a toll on the global economy.
-Online courses and programs offer the flexibility that busy learners need and also give employers a more scalable workforce education solution for their increasingly distributed teams.
+Online courses and programs offer the flexibility that busy learners need, while giving employers a more scalable workforce education solution for increasingly distributed teams.

 “Asynchronous options open up learning to a much larger audience.
 Imagine having exposure to thousands of other learners, rather than fewer than 30.
 Or getting to learn from experts all around the globe.
 This brings greater diversity of experience and perspective.” -- Egor Matveyev, Sr. Lecturer and Research Scientist in Finance at the MIT Sloan School of Management